saabi/svelte-image-input/README.md

 # Svelte Image Components [demo](https://saabi.github.io/svelte-image-input/)

+**Generate small, compressed images that can be stored directly in database fields** instead of requiring separate file storage infrastructure.
+Perfect for profile pictures, avatars, thumbnails, and other small images that need to be stored alongside your data.

 This repository contains three Svelte components for working with images:

 1. `ImageInput`: A component that accepts images via drag and drop, clipboard paste, or by clicking a button to open a file dialog.
-It then allows you to resize and crop the image before creating a `data:` URL.
+It then allows you to resize and crop the image before creating a compressed `data:` URL.
 It is a combination of the ImageLoader and ImageEncoder components described below.
 2. `ImageLoader`: A component that allows you to load images via drag and drop, clipboard paste, or by clicking a button to open a file dialog.
-3. `ImageEncoder`: A component for creating `data:` URLs from images in real time.
+3. `ImageEncoder`: A component for creating compressed `data:` URLs from images in real time.
 You can also move and resize the image before encoding.

 It supercedes the [svelte-image-encoder](https://github.com/saabi/svelte-image-encoder) component, which is now deprecated.